SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Related Works

-Several studies have explored white-box attacks on NR-IQA models and achieved impressive attack performance with the use of input image gradients.
-Zhang~\etal~\cite{2022_NIPS_Zhang_PAttack} proposed the perceptual attack by formulating it as an optimization problem with Lagrange multipliers, which they solved using gradient descent.
+Other studies have developed adversarial attacks specifically targeting NR-IQA tasks.
+Zhang~\etal~\cite{2022_NIPS_Zhang_PAttack} proposed the perceptual attack by formulating it as an optimization problem with Lagrange multipliers, which they solved using the gradient descent method.
 This approach significantly reduced prediction accuracy and caused prediction errors.
-Shumitskaya~\etal~\cite{2024_CVIU_Ekaterina_OUAP} proposed a universal perturbation method that generates adversarial perturbations by computing a weighted sum of image gradients across the test dataset.
+Shumitskaya~\etal~\cite{2022_BMVC_Ekarerina_UAP} proposed a universal perturbation method and its variants~\cite{2024_CVIU_Ekaterina_OUAP} that generate adversarial perturbations by computing a weighted sum of image gradients across the test dataset.
 The resulting perturbation can effectively increase the predicted scores for most inputs.
-Meanwhile, Liu~\etal~\cite{2024_CVPR_Liu_NT} directly adapted the classical FGSM attack~\cite{2015_ICLR_Goodfellow_FGSM}, which uses the sign of gradients, from image classification to NR-IQA models.
-Recently, the IOI attack was proposed, which post-processed adversarial examples generated by FGSM in the frequency domain to improve the imperceptibility of perturbations~\cite{2024_ICML_Ekaterina_IOI}.
+Recently, some attacks~\cite{2024_ICML_Ekaterina_IOI,abud2025evaluating} were proposed to process the adversarial perturbations in the frequency domain to improve the imperceptibility of perturbations.
 These works highlight the important role of gradients in attack methods and demonstrate the vulnerability of NR-IQA models to white-box adversarial attacks.